IEasyMov/website_portfolio/public/content/Flashback2.md

             In 1992, Flashback revolutionized action gaming and gained legendary status, ranking among the 100 best video games in history.
         </p>
         <p style="margin-bottom: -1rem;">
-            Today, Paul Cuisset, the creator of the original game, invites you to play again as Conrad B. Hart, the young agent of the GBI (Galactic Bureau of Investigation).
-            In the 22nd century, the peace of the United Worlds extends throughout the Solar System — but this tranquility is threatened by the Morph invasion led by the fearsome General Lazarus.
+            Today, Paul Cuisset, the creator of the original game, invites you to play again as Conrad B. Hart, a young agent of the GBI (Galactic Bureau of Investigation).
+In the 22nd century, peace across the United Worlds extends throughout the Solar System, but this tranquility is threatened by the Morph invasion led by the fearsome General Lazarus.
-            In search of his lifelong friend, Ian, and with the help of his few allies — including A.I.S.H.A., his iconic AI-powered weapon — Conrad, once again, dives into a heart-pounding adventure full of twists, turns and revelations!
+            In search of his lifelong friend Ian, and with the help of a few allies including A.I.S.H.A., his iconic AI-powered weapon, Conrad dives into a heart-pounding adventure full of twists, turns and revelations.
         </p>
         <p style="margin-bottom: 3rem;">
-            A gripping, fluid and intricate platform shooter, including exploration, puzzle solving and, of course, adventure!
+            A gripping, fluid and intricate platform shooter, with exploration, puzzle solving and, of course, adventure.
         </p>
         <p>
-            I had the chance to participate on the production of the Patch-3 of the game after his lunch on steam, the patch was looking like a big rework of the game, fixing a lot of issues, bigs and features causing obstacle to the good fun of the game.
+            I had the chance to participate in the production of Patch 3 after the game's launch on Steam.
+The patch was a major rework, fixing many issues, bugs and features that were blocking the fun of the game.
         </p>
     </div>
     <img src="\imgs\projects\Flashback2\FB1.png"